 In addition to chairing Northcourt he is also chair of Seneca Global Income & Growth Trust plc and the Senior Independent Director of JLEN Environmental Assets Ltd. He was educated at Aberdeen University and is an FCA.

 Alan Jenkins is a non executive board member of public, private and charitable organisations

 Alan Jenkins was a solicitor until 2011.
 From 2004 to 2010 he was Chairman of Eversheds LLP, the international law firm.
 In addition to chairing the board of Eversheds LLP, he was responsible for Eversheds International strategic development from 2002.
-During that period, Eversheds expanded from a firm with 6 offices outside the UK to one which today has more than 46 offices in 28 countries.

 As a lawyer, he has practised in the fields of commercial litigation, international arbitration and professional negligence and worked on many high profile cases.
 He has dealt with various governments, agencies and state owned bodies around the world.

 Tom Anastasi Pace is a former Chief Officer of the Bank of Valetta plc, having retired in 2002 after 26 years' service with the Bank.
 Tom left the Bank's active service after having occupied various deputy and executive positions within the Group, including Chief Officer Financial Markets between 2000 and 2002 where he was responsible for the Group's Treasury and Foreign Currency Assets, having headed the Group's International Division between 1984 and 2000.